10 Reasons You Should Take a Tanzania Safari

-The months of April and May usually are spent at Central Serengeti plains and around the Seronera area while June and Mid July it is the best time to stay at the Western corridor and around the Grumeti River area.
+The months of April and May usually are spent at Central Serengeti plains and around the Seronera area.
+While June and Mid July it is the best time to stay in the Western corridor and around the Grumeti River area.
 Mid- July to Mid -August you can move to the Northern Serengeti at Bologonja and Lobo areas as well as around Mara River.
 In months of June and August, the area of Ikoma which is outside the Serengeti National park can be a good place for the game drives.

 Animal to See on a Tanzania Safari

 The big five include the African Elephant, Cape buffalo, Rhinoceros Lion, and Leopard.
 You can expect to see other animals like Zebras, Topi, Eland, Impala, Gazelles, Hyenas, Cheetah, Baboons, Monkeys, Foxes, Silver backed jackals, Pangolin, Pythons, Caracals, Bush pigs, Bushbucks, Bat-eared foxes, large birds like Hammer kops, Kori bustards, Secretary birds, Ostriches, in facts Serengeti animals list and birds are endless.